Ebernhahn: Partnerships

-Since 1973, there has existed a partnership between Ebernhahn and the French community of Marolles-les-Braults in the department of Sarthe.
+Since 1973, there has existed a partnership between Ebernhahn and the French municipality of Marolles-les-Braults in the department of Sarthe.
 The official partnership meetings take place each year on Whitsun weekend, in Ebernhahn in even-numbered years and in Marolles-les-Braults in odd-numbered years.
 On 22 April 2007, the square outside the multi-purpose hall in Ebernhahn, after a thorough remodelling, was given the name Place Marolles as an expression of the partnership.

 Village life

 Ebernhahn is well known far beyond the Westerwald for its roughly 30 established firms and its many clubs, among them the nationally and internationally distinguished men's singing club Thalia, founded in 1880, the music club, founded in 1913, the Maria Empfängnis church choir, established in 1949 and the Wanderfreunde Ebernhahn (“Ebernhahn Hiking Friends”), which came into being in 1980.

 The MGV "Thalia" gives its own concert every year on the Saturday before Palm Sunday at which other renowned choirs and ensembles are guests.
 Moreover, the MGV "Thalia" takes part in at least one important choir contest each year.
 The music club vies every autumn with three other orchestras in a collective concert held at a different place each time.
-Each year, on the last weekend before the summer holidays, the music club gives an open-air serenade at the old village linden in the middle of the community.
+Each year, on the last weekend before the summer holidays, the music club gives an open-air serenade at the old village linden in the middle of the municipality.
 The church choir takes on the creation of the church year's high points, particularly at Easter, Corpus Christi and Christmas.
 Every summer there is an evening song event, likewise at the old village linden.
 All three musical clubs also hold combined church concerts in a perennial, loose cycle.
 The Wanderfreunde are represented weekly, nationally, and sometimes internationally, at many hiking events.
 Each year in August, the Wanderfreunde hold their own Internationale Volkswanderung.
 Furthermore, the Wanderfreunde invite everyone to an Advent Hike in December, linked every other year with the Krippenwanderung (“Manger Hike”), when under festive lighting, there are many Christmas mangers to be seen.

+Transport

+There was a stop of the Engers-Au railway in Ebernhahn which is currently not in service, the nearest train stop nowadays is Wirges at the Lower Westerwald Railway.